Courseiva

 • D.The session is in ESTABLISHED state

-Why D: The output shows `proto=6`, which indicates TCP (protocol 6).
-The `proto_state=01` corresponds to the TCP state for an established connection (ESTABLISHED).
-The `duration=3600` and `expire=3599` confirm the session has been active for 3600 seconds and will expire in 3599 seconds, which is typical for a long-lived established TCP session.
-Therefore, option D is correct.
+Why C: The output shows `proto=6`, indicating TCP.
+The `proto_state=01` corresponds to the TCP SYN_SENT state, meaning the session is in the process of establishing a connection.
+The `duration=3600` and `expire=3599` show the session has been active for 3600 seconds and will expire in 3599 seconds, which is typical for a session in SYN_SENT state that has not yet transitioned to ESTABLISHED.
+Therefore, option C is correct.

 This NSE7 practice question is part of Courseiva's free Fortinet certification practice question bank.
 Courseiva provides original exam-style practice questions with explanations, topic-based practice, mock exams, readiness tracking, and study analytics to help learners prepare for the NSE7 exam.